 On Wednesday, February 14, 2018, 17 people were murdered and more than 15 injured in a mass murder at Marjory Stoneman Douglas High School in Parkland, Florida.
 According to The Guardian, “Just seven weeks into 2018, there have been eight shootings at US schools that have resulted in injury or death.”
+Another shooting happened today in Santa Fe, Tx, leaving 10 dead so far.
 Each time one of these hideous events happens, a debate breaks out in our country about gun control.
 Well, I am not joining that discussion.
 The other debate that happens is, the questions of faith, “Where was God?”
 To me, that question is backward, and it serves the purpose evil wanted it to serve.
 Sinful acts like this and others throw into question the very nature of God.
 This article today is to address the image of God.

 When asked why God created man when He knew he would sin, Martin Luther replied, “Let us keep clear of these abstract questions and consider the will of God such as it has been revealed to us.”